Criminal Defense

 Call (817) 497-8148 or get in touch with us online today to discuss your legal options with our defense attorneys in Tarrant County.

 Misdemeanors are less serious offenses compared to felonies.
 However, a conviction can still result in serious penalties, including a jail sentence, fines worth hundreds or thousands of dollars, and other harsh consequences.
+By analyzing the nuance of each case, we seek opportunities to lessen charges or penalties.

 Misdemeanors in Texas are generally divided into three classes:

 • Class C Misdemeanor: Punishable by a fine of up to $500, no jail time.
-Common examples include minor traffic violations, public intoxication, and disorderly conduct:
+Common examples include minor traffic violations, public intoxication, and disorderly conduct.

 • Class B Misdemeanor: Carries up to 180 days in jail and a fine of up to $2,000.
 Common examples include first-time DWI (Driving While Intoxicated), and theft of property valued between $100 and $750.